Brandon-Schefstad/a11y-examples/README.md

 ## Semantic HTML
 https://www.w3schools.com/html/html5_semantic_elements.aspLinks to an external site.

 Semantic HTML is simply the use of pre-defined, meaningful tags in your markup.
 This allows for screenreader technology to cleverly analyze a webpage and provide extra functionality.
-Some may be straightforward such as "<main>", "<nav>", and "<section>".
-Importantly, "<div>" is not considered a semantically rich tag, and should not be used where other tags may apply.
+Some may be straightforward such as `<main>`, `<nav>`, and `<section>`.
+Importantly, `<div>` is not considered a semantically rich tag, and should not be used where other tags may apply.

 When used correctly, screenreaders are able to scan a webpage much like a sighted person.